 Blue Water Heroes

-In collaboration with Tatler Gen.T, this event is specially curated to support, promote, and inspire young and passionate eco-champions to push the boundaries of marine conservation in their communities.
+In collaboration with Tatler Gen.T, this event is specially curated to support, promote, and inspire fearless and passionate eco-champions to push the boundaries of marine conservation in their communities.

 3 NOVEMBER